 As a student, you have the right to restrict the institution from releasing your directory information.
-If you choose to restrict such release, you need to sign a Directory Information Hold form.
-The form is available in the Office of Registration and Records.
-Forms must be completed and returned to Registration and Records by the close of the second week of classes for a particular semester.
+If you choose to restrict such release, you need to activate a Directory Information Hold on the SAU student portal.

 University policy explains in detail the procedures to be used by the institution for full compliance with the provisions of the Act.
 Copies of the policy can be obtained at the Office of Registration and Records.
 This office also maintains a directory of records that lists all education records maintained on students by this institution.
 Questions concerning the Family Education Rights and Privacy Act may be directed to the Office of Registration and Records.

-Spring Arbor University Office of Registration and Records 106 E. Main Street Spring Arbor, MI 49283 517.750.6516
+Spring Arbor University

+Office of Registration and Records

+106 E. Main Street

+Spring Arbor, MI 49283

+517.750.6516